Nikhil-Bose/Synapse/README.md

-# SDHacks2016
+# Synapse

 # README

+#What is it?#
-# Synapse is a Web2Web website creating tool, useful for creating instant, lightweight and safe websites.
-It's Web2Web torrent-based architecture removes the need of having a full time network domain and server architecture.
-All you have to do drag an HTML file, in and a shareable URL will popup instantly.
+Synapse is a Web2Web website creating tool, useful for creating instant, lightweight and safe websites.
+It's a peer-to-peer website sharing tool.

+#How does it work?#
+Uses Web-torrents API to seed your files and renders the content using the specific torrent hash code.